laurarnichols/defectCrossSections/PhononPP/README.md

   generateShiftedPOSCARs = logical                         !
 Logical, default .true. prefix                 = 'prefix-for-shifted-poscars'    !
 Default: './ph_POSCAR'

   !
+Calculating max displacement: calcMaxDisp = logical               !
+Default .false.; if max displacement between two atoms across modes should be calculated dispInd     = int1, int2            !
+Two integers for indices of atoms to get relative displacement for each mode

-Needed to get dq and shifted POSCARs: basePOSCARFName = 'path-to-base-poscar'           !
+  !
+Needed to get dq and shifted POSCARs and calculating max displacement: basePOSCARFName = 'path-to-base-poscar'           !
 Default: './POSCAR_init'; base to shift from shift           = shift-magnitude                 !
 Real (Angstrom), default 0.01 A /